alexandra5000/REST-API-READY-TO-USE/docs/source/index.rst

 Welcome to REST-API's documentation!
 ===================================

 Welcome to the *REST-API* documentation!
-To get information on various electronic devices in the database access *REST-API* endpoints here: `https://restful-api.dev/`.
+To get information on various electronic devices in the database, access *REST-API* endpoints here: `https://restful-api.dev/`.
 You can use the API for demo projects, testing, learning, or teaching others.